simonmichael/hledger_site/src/gain-calculation.md

 Note that the stock was not bought at the exact market price we recorded.

-Executing `hledger bal --gain` at this point tells us that we've lost
+Looking at the gain report at this point tells us that we've lost $2:
-$2:

 ```
+$ hledger bal --gain

               $-2.00  assets:stocks:ABC:20210119
 --------------------
               $-2.00